All Articles/

 When to Visit the Veterinarian

-Schedule a vet appointment if your pet shows:
+Contact your veterinarian if your pet shows:

-• Symptoms lasting more than 2 weeks without improvement
+• Symptoms lasting more than 2 weeks without improvement.

-• Lethargy, fever, or loss of appetite alongside skin irritation
+• Lethargy, fever, or loss of appetite alongside skin irritation.

 Protecting Your Pets from Chiggers